 Prefer to drink your fruit?
 Many Minnesota wineries hold annual harvest events this time of year, when the grapes are at their peak ripeness to be picked and made into next year’s wine.
 Some wineries, like Falconer Vineyards in Red Wing, Parley Lake in Waconia and Four Daughters in Spring Valley, welcome volunteers to help with the harvest in exchange for wine and a hearty meal.

 Other wineries go the celebratory route, hosting grape stomp festivals complete with live entertainment, art and food vendors, family-friendly activities and costumed teams of grape stompers competing to win cases of the vineyard’s finest wine.
-Join the fun at Glacial Ridge in Spicer, Saint Croix Vineyards in Stillwater, Carlos Creek in Alexandria, Crow River in Hutchinson and Morgan Creek in New Ulm.
+Join the fun at Saint Croix Vineyards in Stillwater, Carlos Creek in Alexandria, Crow River in Hutchinson and Morgan Creek in New Ulm.

 With the surge in local breweries over the past several years, the number of Minnesota-made Oktoberfests, pumpkin ales and other autumn brews has grown right along with it.
 From the state’s oldest brewery (Schell’s) to some of the newest, fall beer styles can be found in nearly every taproom, brewpub and beer-conscious restaurant as soon as the calendar turns to September.

-Those looking to sample fall beers from multiple breweries in one place can check out events including the Craft Brew Village in Duluth (part of the Hot Air Balloon Festival); the Minnesota Craft Brewers Guild’s Autumn Brew Review in Minneapolis; Tapped & Uncorked at the Roseville Oval; and Bakkelyka Brew, a craft beer and music festival at Welch Village.
+Those looking to sample fall beers from multiple breweries in one place can check out events including the Tapped & Uncorked at the Roseville Oval; and Autumn Brew Review in Minneapolis.

 For a more traditional fall beer tradition, restaurants and breweries around the state host Oktoberfest celebrations modeled after those in Germany, featuring the requisite polka bands, lederhosen, bratwurst, giant pretzels and steins of beer.
 The quintessential celebration in New Ulm takes over the entire town for two full weekends in October.